 Our services include:

 Potential Plus UK is highly experienced and committed to helping the families of children with High Learning Potential to enable their child’s potential to be fully realised.

 We are also a membership organisation and as such our members are able to fully access a wide range of services that we have created to suit the needs of children with high learning potential, their parents, educators and other professionals.
-For further information on membership of please click here.
+For further information on membership please click here.

-Telephone Consultancy Service
+Telephone Advice Service

 - support on a wide range of issues related to High Learning Potential

 - useful strategies to help your child at home and school